huaweicloud/terraform-provider-huaweicloud/docs/resources/vpcep_service.md

 * `description` - (Optional, String) Specifies the description of the VPC endpoint service.

+* `enable_policy` - (Optional, Bool, ForceNew) Specifies whether the VPC endpoint policy is enabled.
+Defaults to **false**.
+  Changing this creates a new VPC endpoint service resource.

 * `tags` - (Optional, Map) The key/value pairs to associate with the VPC endpoint service.

 The `port_mapping` block supports: